divyaMobikwik/TestCocoaPod/README.md

 ## Payment Options
-Based on requirements, merchants can choose from the following list of payment methods that are supported by SDK:
+Based on requirements, merchants can choose n jinnjl the following list of payment methods that are supported by SDK:
 - MobiKwik Wallet Payments
 - Card Payments
 - Saved Cards